zhangjinyangnwpu/HSI_Classification/SVM/readme.md

 ## HIS data Classification by SVM(支撑向量机) classfier

-Here, I illustriate University of Pavia dataset and use knn for classification task.
+Here, I illustriate University of Pavia dataset and use svm for classification task.
 For per category, we selected **100** samples randomly for training, and others for testing.

 I may didn't find the best parameters, and here set the kernel function as rbf, gamma is 1, and the penalize as 100 .